 Are you a public organisation looking to create sustainable impact through public procurement?
-CLES and Making Spend Matter have developed a tool and guide to help you understand how you can harness your procurement spend to make a difference for your place and communities.
+CLES and Making Spend Matter have developed a Spend Analysis Tool and guide to help you understand how you can harness your procurement spend to make a difference for your place and communities.

 The basic spend analysis tool and guide aim to support public organisations with using spend analysis as an evidence base to progress the way in which they think about and carry out public procurement and economic development activities.